onlinenett/web-hosting-companies/README.md

 # Updated List of Web Hosting Companies:
 List of web hosting companies that provide awesome shared hosting, cloud hosting, VPS, dedicated server hosting and other web hosting services such as managed wordpress, php, app hosting, etc.

 The list consists web hosting company name/website and the corresponding datacenter (the AS number) IP routing they are connected with to host their client's websites.

+I'll update this list of web hosting providers when I find new web hosts.

 ==================================

-* The-Online.com AS12876 ONLINE SAS, AS26496 GODAADY, AS16509 AMAZON AWS
+* [The-Online.com](https://the-online.com/) AS12876 ONLINE SAS, AS26496 GODAADY, AS16509 AMAZON AWS
 * serveroffer.net
 * virmach.com
 * ramhost.us